aroberge/reeborg-howto/README.md

 * [Control the grid visibility](src/visible_grid.md)

-* Require Reeborg to follow a fixed path
+* ... require Reeborg to follow a fixed path

-* Add new objects, with different properties
+* ... add new objects, with different properties

-* Add new robot images
+* ... add new robot images

-* Use randomness
+* .. use randomness

     - Built-in using the graphical world editor
     - Using Python's random module
     - Using `RUR.randint()`

-* Create language-agnostic worlds
+* ... create language-agnostic worlds

     - Usable with either Javascript or Python
     - Usable with all human languages